soft-matter/trackpy/doc/api.rst

 :func:`~trackpy.linking.link` and :func:`~trackpy.linking.link_df_iter` run
-the same underlying code. :func:`~trackpy.linking.link_iter` streams through large data sets (numpy ndarrays) one frame at a time and :func:`~trackpy.linking.link_df_iter` streams through per-frame DataFrames.
+the same underlying code. :func:`~trackpy.linking.link` operates on a single DataFrame containing data for an entire movie.
+:func:`~trackpy.linking.link_df_iter` streams through larger data sets, in the form of one DataFrame for each video frame.
+:func:`~trackpy.linking.link_iter` streams through a series of numpy ndarrays.

 See the tutorial on large data sets for more.

 Static Analysis